zhangjiemin000/fritz-models/image_segmentation/README.md

 ## Training
 The model can be trained using the `train.py` script.

 Before you start, make sure the `image_segmentation` model is on your $PYTHONPATH.
-From the `fritz-image-segmentation` root directory.
+From the `fritz-models/image_segmentation` directory.

 ```
 export PYTHONPATH=$PYTHONPATH:`pwd`